Crystal system

 In crystallography, a crystal system is a set of point groups (a group of geometric symmetries with at least one fixed point).
-A lattice system is a set of Bravais lattices.
-Space groups are classified into crystal systems according to their point groups, and into lattice systems according to their Bravais lattices.
+A lattice system is a set of Bravais lattices (an infinite array of discrete points).
+Space groups (symmetry groups of a configuration in space) are classified into crystal systems according to their point groups, and into lattice systems according to their Bravais lattices.
 Crystal systems that have space groups assigned to a common lattice system are combined into a crystal family.

 The seven crystal systems are triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal, and cubic.
-Informally, two crystals are in the same crystal system if they have similar symmetries (albeit there are many exceptions).
+Informally, two crystals are in the same crystal system if they have similar symmetries (though there are many exceptions).